supertriodo/Arena-Tracker/Readme/More.md

 * Show your deck average score for each run (Firestone/HSReplay/Heartharena).
 And the deck average score of your arena opponent, taken from their played cards.

 ![StatsScoreAVG](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/statsScoreAVG.png)
-* Show your enemy's rank on the leaderboard on each game.
+* Show your enemy's rank on the leaderboard for each game.

 ![EnemyRank](https://github.com/supertriodo/Arena-Tracker/blob/master/Readme/enemyRank.png)
 * Show your class winrates and your rank in the leaderboard.